willkg/eliot/docs/dev.rst

 https://bugzilla.mozilla.org/enter_bug.cgi?product=Eliot

-If you want to do work for which there is no bug, it's best to write up a bug first.
-Maybe the ensuing conversation can save you the time and trouble of making changes!
+Please make sure there's a bug for any work you want to do before you do anything.
+The conversations in the bug can be enlightening and flesh out issues.

 Code workflow